fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 7 (March 1--5)
 This week we're back to Maza, and in fact mostly finishing with it.
 We're reading chapters 3 and 4 carefully this week, but just skimming 5 and 6 next week.
+Because everything starts to get a little crazy this time of the semester, don't fret about the specific recommended due dates this week---just BE SURE TO GET EVERYTHING IN BY FRIDAY (or Saturday if you're hopelessly behind, as I seem to be this semester).
+There is a video wrap-up (and quiz) on the 1619 Project critiques, but it doesn't really need to (and won't) address the Maza chapters, so you can treat them independently.

-### Monday
+### Tuesday-ish
 - 1619 Project Critique Reflection Video (link TBP) and QUIZ.
 This video highlights some of the interesting points made in your essays from last week, and serves as a jumping off point for ideas I hope you'll take away from our readings and critique.